michaelDomingues/osx-configurations/README.md

 * Visual Studio Code
 * ZSHRC

+## Usage

+On each application diretory you can find two main scripts:

+`copy-settings.sh` - copies the settings file from your application to this repository, overwriting the existing one.

+`export-settings.sh` - restores the settings file this repository to the application settings directory, overwriting the existing one if any.

 # Scripts

 * `git_update_repos.sh` - Automatically (from origin) fetch branches and/or tags and pull all changes, from git repositories.